YesNoBruhbruh/Okmeta-legacy/README.md

 # Okmeta-Kotlin
 This is Okmeta-Java, but as the name suggests, this is for kotlin!!

+this is discontinued, check Okmeta-java for the maintained version!

 ## Getting Started

 Don't get started.